civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 10

-  **(1)** The proponent of a designated project must provide the Agency with an initial description of the project that includes the information prescribed by regulations made under paragraph `112`(a).
+  **(1)** The proponent of a designated project must provide the Agency with an initial description of the project that includes the information prescribed by regulations made under paragraph 112(1)(a).

   **(2)** The Agency must post a copy of the description on the Internet site.

 ### Section 11

-The Agency must ensure that the public is provided with an opportunity to participate meaningfully in its preparations for a possible impact assessment of a designated project, including by inviting the public to provide comments within the period that it specifies.
+The Agency must ensure that the public is provided with an opportunity to participate meaningfully, in a manner that the Agency considers appropriate, in its preparations for a possible impact assessment of a designated project, including by inviting the public to provide comments within the period that it specifies.

 ### Section 12